VCityTeam/UD-Graph/Notes/Analysis-XSLT_Conversion.md

 | d1e3               | <http://someuri#name>             |

 This approach works well for representing GML but how can it be adapted for CityGML?
+CityGML is still based on the GML structure of object-properties: each even depth element is a class with odd depth children that contain values or nested objects.

-In order to make this XSLT comply dynamically with CityGML, the following changes are proposed:
+Much of the existing stylesheet can be reused, but in order to make this XSLT comply dynamically with CityGML, the following changes are proposed:
+* Update CityGML classes to take advantage of existing rdfs and rdf types.
   * Modify the assignment of `rdf-type` to `rdf:type`
-* Add CityGML xml namespaces
-* Modify rdf:type transformations to respect namespaces
+  * Modify `rdf:type` transformations to use existing namespaces
+* Add CityGML namespaces
-* Add missing GML attributes such as `srsDimensions`
+* Add missing GML 3.1 attributes
+  * `srsDimensions`
 * Add support for CityGML attributes such as `name`
+* Add priorities to avoid conflicting XSL matches